CtrlSync - Connecting the M-Files Sample Vault and Microsoft Teams#

 Open the CtrlSync configuration and fill in the client ID, client secret, and tenant ID with the relevant information from your Azure application portal.

-Then, we must add a new object type that connects M-Files with the Microsoft Graph, a so-called Graph source.
-The Graph source object could also be an object already part of your business model, e.g., a direct representation of a Team or a SharePoint site.
-But, we recommend creating a Graph source object from scratch and referencing it when relevant.
+Then, we must configure the object type that connects M-Files with the Microsoft Graph.
+The Graph source could also be any site that is already part of your business model, e.g., a direct representation of a Team or a SharePoint site.
+But, we recommend creating a new object with a Graph source from scratch and referencing it when relevant.

-Open the ‘Graph source’ class and add the following properties:
+Create the Customer Project object class and add the following properties:

-• Still in the “Graph source” class properties tab, click the “+ Add Property” button again.
+• In the “Customer Project” class properties tab, click the “+ Add Property” button.

 • Name the property “Graph ID”.